Delaware Woman Shares Graphic Photos Of Herself Following Being Attacked At A Dominican Republic Resort

-When people choose to go on a cruise overseas for vacation, they are expecting a carefree trip full of relaxation.
+When people choose to go on a cruise overseas for vacation, they expect a carefree trip full of relaxation.
 For many, this is their opportunity to take a break from reality, cut loose, and enjoy themselves.
 However, many people often get so caught up in the paradise lifestyle that they neglect to take some of the safety precautions they ordinarily would at home.
 Tammy Lawrence-Daley, a mother from Delaware, once let her guard down while on a vacation with her husband and their friends in the Dominican Republic.
 As a result, she found herself a victim of a brutal attack that nearly claimed her life.
-Now, she is speaking out about safety while traveling overseas in hope of protecting other women from enduring similar horrors, according to Today.
+Now, she is speaking out about safety while traveling overseas in the hope of protecting other women from enduring similar horrors, according to Today.

-Lawrence-Daley and her husband and their friends were staying at the Majestic Elegance Punta Cana resort, a top rated resort that is located on the island of the Dominican Republic.
+Lawrence-Daley, together with her husband and their friends, were staying at the Majestic Elegance Punta Cana resort, a top-rated resort that is located on the island of the Dominican Republic.
 The group was having the time of their lives, enjoying the beautiful scenery and taking in the paradise lifestyle.
 One night, she found herself craving a snack and decided to take a quick trip out alone to grab something to eat.
 It was at that point when she was grabbed by an unidentified man, hauled away into a maintenance room, and tortured for hours.
 She was beaten, choked, and left for dead.

 Woman recounts brutal attack at Caribbean resort